 Relationships, attachment, trauma, loss, anxiety, depression, and parenting challenges are the focus of Kate's current practice, writing, and workshop presentations.

-Kate integrates attachment theory and mindfulness practices with cutting edge research in the field of neurobiology, psychology and trauma.
+Kate integrates attachment theory and mindfulness practices with cutting edge research in the fields of neurobiology, psychology and trauma.
 She applies these to her practice with compassion and cultural sensitivity.
 Her approach is warm, accepting, and positive.
 Kate is skilled in a variety of therapeutic approaches.
 These including Eye Movement Desensitization and Reprocessing (EMDR), an effective treatment for many types of psychological distress including trauma and PTSD; Internal Family Systems that works with our protective system and heals the parts of us that are burdened with emotional wounds; and Sandtray therapy that can help reveal beliefs or fears that we are often unaware of but affect our daily lives.
 Kate also offers bio-feedback, narrative therapy and somatic approaches that focus on how our bodies respond to situations.

 With decades of experience working with children and a post-graduate certificate in Infant Mental Health, she understands the social and emotional challenges facing children and their parents today.